Brazoria County Court Records

 Mail and Email Requests

-Both clerk offices accept copy requests by mail and email.
-The District Clerk’s mailing address for copy requests is:
+Both offices accept copy requests by mail and email.
+For the District Clerk, send requests to:

 Brazoria County District Clerk